Tips for everyday life with an artificial joint

 - Distribute weight evenly

-- Rather frequent small purchases
+- Preferably frequent small purchases

 ⚠️ Drink crates or large water supplies should be avoided in the first few months.